cjcenizal/complex-view/README.md

 These additional files let me offload logic from the controller and group it into specific concerns.

+#### Embrace isolated scope

+Isolated scope is bad for component directives that need to play nicely with other directives, e.g. input-validation directives that work with ng-model.
+But when breaking a view down into nested templates and directives, you want to avoid implicitly relying on properties and methods on an inherited scope.

+Isolated scopes force dependencies to be explicit, encouraging more descriptive and maintainable code.

 #### Stay DRY with APIs

 Think of each directive in terms of an interface which can be consumed by its children.